Polk Library

 ChatGPT can simulate CRAAP or SIFT analysis for a source when prompted.
 The CRAAP and SIFT tests evaluate sources by addressing the following:

-CRAAP Test- helpful when evaluating more traditional sources
+CRAAP Test (helpful for evaluating more traditional sources)

 • C - Currency